eodas/PiIoTTiles/README.md

 The power of the IoT (Internet of Things) device increases greatly when business process (jBPM) can use them to provide information about our real-world as well as execute IoT (devices) as part of our business process.
 The jBPM-BPMN modular allow us to define both the Business Processes and IoT Devices Behavior at the same time using one diagram.
-With EOSpy adding Drools-jBPM to IoT, we make the IoT devices “smart”.
+With EOSpy adding Drools-jBPM to IoT, we make the IoT devices â€œsmartâ€�.
 Moving beyond just collecting IoT data and transitioning, to leveraging the new wealth of IoT data, to improving the smart decision making is the key.
 Executive Order EOSpy Arduino Tron AI-IoT will help these IoT devices, environments and products to self-monitor, self-diagnose and eventually, self-direct.

-RPi IoT Tron Java — Automation Alert Monitoring – A Java version of the RPi IoT Tron – Executive Order Sensor Processor System Client.
+RPi IoT Tron Java â€” Automation Alert Monitoring â€“ A Java version of the RPi IoT Tron â€“ Executive Order Sensor Processor System Client.

 The RPi IoT Tron Java Client application allows you to transmit automation and remote monitoring system information directly to the EOSPY Server from your own Java application.
 Monitor buildings, servers, vehicles and people from anywhere in the world and post there status and condition directly to the EOSPY Server from your own application.
-Stay connected and informed to what’s important.
+Stay connected and informed to whatâ€™s important.
 The EOSPY Executive Order Spy Java Client is a GPS tracking automation and remote monitoring system that is a complete custom package for your business or office.
 Its wireless GPS tracking allows you to monitor your office, systems, personal property, and business from anywhere in the world.